purescript/purescript-bifunctors/docs/Module.md

   (<<*>>) :: forall a b c d. w (a -> b) (c -> d) -> w a c -> w b d
 ```

+`Biapply` captures type constructors of two arguments which support lifting of
+functions of one or more arguments, in the sense of `Apply`.

 #### `(*>>)`